binipringle/intro-to-dh/_texts/1-command-line.md

 ## Editor's note

-This session was adapted from *Introduction to the Command LIne* session created by Kelsey Chatlosh for the Graduate Center Digital Research Institute (GCDHI) in January 2020, and based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
-Links to the GC website and GitHub repositories are in the [Documentation]({{ site.baseurl }}/documentation/).
-I want to say in the bibliography or references but I have to get this together.
+This session was adapted from *Introduction to the Command LIne* created by Kelsey Chatlosh for the Graduate Center Digital Research Institute (GCDHI) in January 2020.
+Kelsey's work is based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
+Links to the GCDRI website and GitHub repositories are on the [Credits]({{ site.baseurl }}/credits/) page.
 ---

 # Introduction to the command line